One to many: comparing single gravitational-wave events to astrophysical populations: Acknowledgements

 \section{Acknowledgements}

-We thank Christopher Moore, Riccardo Buscicchio, and Floor Broekgaarden for helpful discussions.
+We thank Christopher Moore, Riccardo Buscicchio, Floor Broekgaarden, and Christopher Berry for helpful discussions.
 M.Mo. and D.G. are supported by European Union's H2020 ERC Starting Grant No. 945155--GWmining, Cariplo Foundation Grant No. 2021-0555, and the ICSC National Research Centre funded by NextGenerationEU.
 D.G. is supported by Leverhulme Trust Grant No. RPG-2019-350.
 M.D. is supported by Cariparo Foundation Grant.
 No. 55440.
-M.Ma. is supported by European Union's H2020 ERC Consolidator Grant No. 770017--DEMOBLACK.
+M.Ma. is supported by European Union’s H2020 ERC Consolidator Grant No. 770017–DEMOBLACK and by the German Excellence Strategy via the Heidelberg Cluster of Excellence (EXC 2181 - 390900948) STRUCTURES.